 (4) The CEO must not give approval unless the CEO is satisfied that the licence would have been granted under section 15 if the person to act in the place of the licensee had been the applicant for the licence.

-[(5) repealed]
+[(5) deleted]

 (6) Subregulation (3) does not apply in relation to a person who has been approved by the CEO on the application of another licensee if that approval has not been withdrawn.